f5devcentral/f5-distributed-cloud-labs-101/application/docs/state1/httplb.rst

         Name                              brews-api-pool
         Select Type of Origin Server      IP address of Origin Server on given Sites IP                                10.1.1.4
-        Site                              the site name configured in the previous lab Select Network on the site        Outside Network Port                              8000
+        Site                              the UDF site name configured in the previous lab Select Network on the site        Outside Network Port                              8000
         ================================= =====